codeonlyjs/website/content/guide/routerDetails.md

 ## Navigation Events

-When the Router receives a URL load request and after it has matched it to a router handler, it proceeds through a series of steps to "leave" the old route, and "enter" the new route.
+When the router receives a URL load request and after it has matched it to a router handler, it proceeds through a series of steps to "leave" the old route, and "enter" the new route.